 Americans overwhelmingly support background checks for all gun sales to prevent individuals who have become prohibited under state and federal laws from possessing guns.

-Background checks identify individuals who are ineligible to purchase firearms and prevent those persons from obtaining them, making them a key element in preventing tragic and unnecessary gun deaths in the United States.2
+Background checks identify individuals who are ineligible to purchase firearms and prevent those persons from obtaining them, making them a key element in preventing tragic and unnecessary gun deaths in the United States.1

-Since February 28, 1994, when the federal background check requirement became effective, and 2015, over three million people have been denied a firearm transfer or permit through the FBI’s background check system.
-Of those denials, 61% were based on an individual’s status as a convicted felon (43%) or fugitive from justice (19%).4
+Since February 28, 1994, when the federal background check requirement became effective, more than 4.5 million applications have been denied for a firearm transfer or permit through the FBI’s background check system.
+In 2020, there were more than 330,000 denials, of which more than half were based on a felony conviction.
+3

 Summary of Federal Law